cakephp/docs/en/appendices/3-0-migration-guide.rst

   on ``$this->request`` instead.
 - ``View::start()`` no longer appends to an existing block.
 Instead it will overwrite the block content when end is called.
-If you need to combine block contents you should fetch the block content when calling start a second time.
+If you need to combine block contents you should fetch the block content when calling start a second time, or use the capturing mode of ``append()``.
-- ``View::append()`` no longer has a capturing mode.
 - ``View::prepend()`` no longer has a capturing mode.
 - ``View::startIfEmpty()`` has been removed.
 Now that start() always overwrites startIfEmpty serves no purpose.